Think Chicago TARDIS wraps up as the sun sets? Think again! We have a plethora of events both Friday and Saturday night!

 The Chronological Cavalcade.
 This non-competitive costume parade lets you show off your favorite Doctor Who cosplay on one of our featured stages.
 More information and a registration page will be available late summer.

-The Friday Evening Guest Reception.
-A number of our actor guests gather with a small amount of attendees for an enjoyable meet-and-greet.
-(Extra fee to attend; limited tickets available.
-Participating guest(s) will be announced closer to the convention.
+The Friday Evening Meet and Greets.
+A number of our actor guests gather with a small amount of attendees for meet-and-greet experiences.
+(Extra fee to attend; limited tickets available.)

 The Don’t Blink Dance Party.
 Put on your red shoes and dance the blues at this 80’s New Wave theme dance extravaganza.
 The party starts after 9:30 p.m. and goes into the early hours.